 Go ahead and run down the list to get an idea what functions a non-manufacturer app can serve for you.
 We hope to help you find something new and helpful.

 As you well know, the first thing you’re going to need to do with any drone (after registering it,) is figure out a place to fly it.
 Truth is, there are some drone dedicated mapping apps on our list today, they are great at showing where it is safe to fly.
 Safe places to fly is one thing, but before you get to that point, why not scour Google Earth to find exceptional places to fly.
 Google Earth is free for your mobile device and available on the web as well.

 Related reading: Best mapping apps for Android – on Android Authority

-Update: Aside from that short stint in 2017, you need to register your drone with the FAA before you fly.
-This is not a suggestion or optional thing, if your drone weighs more than 0.55lbs, you must register and affix your registration number to the craft.
-The process is simple, but will cost you $5 and you must be at least 13 years old.
+If your drone weighs 0.55lbs or more, you must register with the FAA and affix your registration number to the craft.
+The process is simple, but it will cost you $5 and you must be at least 13 years old.
 This registration will expose you to the FAA rules for drone flight, which we highly recommend you familiarize yourself with.
 Drone Rush can help too: